 Laying the carpet tiles

-Place carpet tiles along the chalk lines running from center wall to center wall.
+Place carpet tiles along the chalk lines running from centre wall to centre wall.
 You will actually lay the tiles next to the lines, not on top of them.
 Make sure the tiles fit snugly together.

 You need to ensure the pattern (or nap) of the tiles is all going in the same direction.
 Many brands of carpet tiles have arrows on the back to help with this you; if this is the case ensure the arrows all point in the same direction.
 If you don’t have arrows on them, it may be advisable to add some of your own to the back, to help mark the right direction to lay them facing.